COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 === Data Science World

 The Data Science world takes place in an icy cave.
-This cave hides secrets of forgotten life, with the relics of a civilization present, eveident by man made pillars scattered around to hold unstable ice chunks on the roof up, and bookcases containing knowledge of past times.
+This cave hides secrets of forgotten life, with the relics of a civilization present, evident by man-made pillars scattered around to hold unstable chunks of the roof up, and bookcases containing knowledge of past times.
 Sometimes the cave is nice to you; with open planes of snowy surfaces and illusory mist doors.
-But sometimes can be treacherous; with icy floor and heavy snowfall.
-Sliding on ice is natural, just don't get stuck sliding on it for eturnity!
+But sometimes it can be treacherous; with an icy floor and heavy snowfall.
+Sliding on ice is natural, just don't get stuck sliding on it for eternity!
 Even the Altar Spirits power can't help you overcome that challenge, so tread carefully!

 ==== Icy Floor